Sultanate of Women: Early years

-In addition, Süleyman's reign marked the absorption of the imperial harem into the palace and political sphere as he became the first sultan to be officially married to a woman named Roxelana, later known as Hürrem Sultan.
+In addition, Süleiman's reign marked the absorption of the imperial harem into the palace and political sphere as he became the first sultan to be officially married to a woman named Roxelana, later known as Hürrem Sultan.
 Before the Sultanate of Women, the sultan did not marry but kept a harem of slave concubines who produced his heirs, with each concubine producing just one son then following him to the province they were assigned to lead instead of remaining in Istanbul.

-Roxelana, the Hürrem Sultan
+Hürrem Sultan

-The first haseki sultan was Roxelana, victim of the Crimean slave trade and wife of Süleyman the Magnificent, who became known as Hürrem Sultan after her conversion to Islam.
+The first haseki sultan was Hürrem Sultan, victim of the Crimean slave trade and wife of Süleiman the Magnificent, who became known as Hürrem Sultan after her conversion to Islam.
 Roxelana was mistakenly assumed to be of Russian descent, probably because of a mistranslation of her name, and European visitors treated her as Russian.
 Her ancestry was actually Ruthenian.
 Her Turkish name Hürrem meant "Laughing One", or "Joyful" in testament to her character.
+She was one of the most powerful and prominent women in History of the Ottoman Empire, is considered the initiator of the Sultanate of Women.

-Scholars are unsure when she arrived the imperial harem, since there is no data in the record of concubines, although documents recording the birth of her first son acknowledge her presence in 1521.
-Her significance was established with her marriage to Süleyman after the death of his mother, when she became the first actual wife of a sultan in more than two hundred years.
+Scholars are unsure when she arrived in the imperial harem, since there is no data in the record of concubines, although documents recording the birth of her first son acknowledge her presence in 1521.
+Her significance was established with her marriage to Süleiman after the death of his mother, when she became the first actual wife of a sultan in more than two hundred years.
 Since all concubines were slaves, Roxelana also became the first concubine to be freed from slavery.
 The new title of Haseki Sultan (interpreted by Europeans as "Empress Consort") created for her continued to be given to some of the favorite consorts (wives or concubines) of later sultans.

 Hürrem engaged in philanthropy, particularly in the building of communal spaces where subjects could spend time.
 The most prominent of these was the Haseki Sultan Complex in Istanbul, built in the 1530s, which included a women's medical centre, a school, a mosque, and a soup kitchen for feeding the poor.
 She died in 1558 in Istanbul, after the deaths of her eldest and youngest sons.
 Nearly five hundred years after her death, the claim of Russian heritage was removed from her tomb in January 2019.